 It provides a clear judgment on whether the company’s product is satisfying the needs of its customers or not.
 This helps a lot in the process of decision-making where the company needs to make upfront investment decisions.

-It is suggested to start the customer development process as early as possible because it will help the business in saving money in the long run.
+It is suggested to start it as early as possible because it will help the business in saving money in the long run.

-However, it would be better to start customer development when a business is in a pre-product market- which is when- you have a great product idea, or you are building your product or you have finished your product but you have not gone into the market yet.
+However, it would be better to start it when a business is in a pre-product market- which is when- you have a great product idea, or you are building your product or you have finished your product but you have not gone into the market yet.

 Challenges of Customer Development

-The customer development process does not come without disadvantages.
+Customer development does not come without disadvantages.
 One of the essential factors it impacts is time.
 The product development process, as well as the marketing process, get deferred.

 It becomes difficult to maintain secrecy as a business that converses with loads of people regularly may not be able to hide what it is up to.
 Challenges occur when a business goes about thinking that it knows almost everything.
 This is the wrong strategy to follow.